garyhurtz/cmp_kitty/README.md

 end,
 ```

-You can implement custom logic by replacing one or both of these functions with a custom function
+Implement custom logic by replacing one or both of these functions with a custom function
-that implements your desired logic.
+that implements the desired logic.
 These functions should accept a single argument, the title of
-the tab or window, then return true for titles that should be included or excluded.
+the tab or window, and return *true* for tabs and windows to include and *false* for those to exclude.

 ### include_cwd and exclude_cwd

-You can specifically include or exclude content from windows based on its current working directory.
+These evaluate windows based on their current working directory.
+This can be useful if, for example,
-This can be useful if, for example, you want to omit content from an entire project.
+you want to omit content from an entire project.

-The defaults are defined to disable this feature:
+The default function bodies disable this feature:

 ```lua
 include_cwd = function(path)